Liquefied Petroleum Gas: LPG – What is LPG?

 LPG is Eco-Friendly

-LPG is an eco-friendly choice, as it is a low carbon, low sulphur fuel.
+LPG heating gas is an eco-friendly choice, as it is a low carbon, low sulphur fuel.

-LPG results in lower CO2 emissions than other energy sources, such as coal fired electricity.
+LPG products result in lower CO2 emissions than other energy sources, such as coal fired electricity.

 For example, with coal fired electricity, replacing your electric hot water system with a 6-Star LPG continuous flow hot water system may reduce the greenhouse gas emissions produced from your hot water use by about 75%.